-All metastatic patients should be offered somatic genomic testing for homologous repair and MMR defects early on, preferably before firstline mCRPC treatment is established.
+All metastatic patients should be offered somatic genomic testing for homologous repair and MMR defects early on, preferably before first-line mCRPC treatment is established.
 Testing should preferably be performed on metastatic carcinoma tissue but testing on primary tumour may also be performed.
 Alternatively, but still less common, genetic testing on circulating tumour DNA (ctDNA) is an option and has been used in some trials.
-One test, the FoundationOne[®] Liquid CDx, has been FDA approved [1157].
-Defective MMR assessment can be performed by IHC for MMR proteins (MSH2, MSH6, MLH1 and PMS2) and/or by next generation sequencing (NGS) assays [1158].
+One test, the FoundationOne[®] Liquid CDx, has been FDA approved [1220].
+Defective MMR assessment can be performed by IHC for MMR proteins (MSH2, MSH6, MLH1 and PMS2) and/or by next generation sequencing (NGS) assays [1221].
 Germline testing for BRCA1/2, ATM and MMR is recommended for high-risk- and particularly for metastatic PCa if clinically indicated.

 Molecular diagnostics should be performed by a certified (accredited) institution using a standard NGS multiplication procedure (minimum depth of coverage of 200 X).
 The genes and respective exons should be listed; not only DNA for mutations but RNA needs to be examined for fusions and protein expression to obtain all clinically relevant information.
-A critical asset is the decision support helping to rate the mutations according to their clinical relevance [1159, 1160].
+A critical asset is the decision support helping to rate the mutations according to their clinical relevance [1222, 1223].
+Ideally, a molecular tumour board is involved to support interpretation of the report and clinical decision taking.

-Level 1 evidence for the use of PARP-inhibitors has been reported [248, 1161, 1162].
-Microsatellite instability (MSI)-high (or MMR deficiency) is rare in PCa, but for those patients, pembrolizumab has been approved by the FDA and could be a valuable additional treatment option [1080, 1163].
-Germline molecular testing is discussed in Section 5.1.6 - Genetic testing for inherited PCa.
-Recommendations for germline testing are provided in Section 5.1.7.
+Level 1 evidence for the use of PARP-inhibitors has been reported [273, 1224-1235].
+Microsatellite instability (MSI)-high (or MMR deficiency) is rare in PCa, but for those patients, pembrolizumab has been approved by the FDA and could be a valuable additional treatment option [1141, 1236].
+Germline molecular testing is discussed in section 5.1.7 and recommendations for germline testing are provided in section 5.1.8.